Grievances of the United States Declaration of Independence: Grievance 27

 This was done in several instances.
-Dunmore was charged with a design to employ Native Americans (derogatorily called "savages") against the Virginians as early as 1774.
-Dunmore's Proclamation in November, 1775, encouraged a slave rebellion against colonial masters.
+Dunmore was charged with a design to employ Native Americans ("savages") against the Virginians as early as 1774.
+Dunmore's Proclamation in November 1775, encouraged a slave rebellion against colonial masters.
 He was also concerned with Governor Gage and others, and under instructions from the Government Ministry, ordered the Shawnee and other native inhabitants of the Ohio country to fight against the colonists.
 Emissaries were also sent among the Cherokee and Muscogee for the same purpose; and all of the tribes of the Six Nations, except the Oneida, fought against the colonists when the war began.